Coping with myeloproliferative neoplasms isn’t easy; this video may help

 With such diseases, not only is management and proper treatment crucial, so too is knowing that research is underway to improve options for patients.

-To that end, City of Hope will host “Living Well with Myeloproliferative Neoplasms: What New Options Mean for You,” on April 19 on the Duarte campus.
-The event, offered by Patient Power will provide:
+To that end, City of Hope hosted “Living Well with Myeloproliferative Neoplasms: What New Options Mean for You,” on April 19, 2014, on the Duarte campus.
+The event, offered by Patient Power, provided:

 • News about research and treatment into myeloproliferative neoplasms.